mitsuba-renderer/drjit/docs/calls.rst

     data = sensor->decode(data);

-Enoki provides a support layer that can handle such vectorized method calls.
+Dr.Jit provides a support layer that can handle such vectorized method calls.
 It performs as many method calls as there are unique instances in the ``sensor`` array, and an optional mask is forwarded to the callee indicating the associated active SIMD lanes.
 Null pointers in the ``data`` array are legal and are considered as masked entries.
 The return value of masked entries is always zero (or a zero-filled array/structure, depending on the method's return type).

-The :c:macro:`ENOKI_CALL_SUPPORT_METHOD` macro is required to support the above syntax.
-This generates the Enoki support layer that intercepts and carries out the function call:
+The :c:macro:`DRJIT_CALL_SUPPORT_METHOD` macro is required to support the above syntax.
+This generates the Dr.Jit support layer that intercepts and carries out the function call:

 .. code-block:: cpp